RWS/studio-api-docs/apiconcepts/projectautomation/overview.md

 > [!NOTE]
 >
-> Note that the Project Automation API might sometimes have to be used in conjunction with the Translation Memory API to cover specific use-cases, e.g. when certain information such as the number of translation units, the TM languages, etc. needs to be read from a TM.
-This SDK contains an example of how to retrieve the languages of a specified TM using the Translation Memory API and then create a project based on the TM language direction.
+> In specific use-cases, you may need to use  the Project Automation API  in conjunction with the Translation Memory API.
+For instance, when extracting information like the number of translation units and the languages supported by the translation memory.
+You can find a practical example of how to use the Translation Memory API to retrieve such details and then create a project based on the TM language direction.

 > [!IMPORTANT]
 >